FreyaP/FreyaP/README.md

 - 👋 Hi, I’m @FreyaP
-- 👀 I’m interested in web development using React
+- 👀 I’m love web development using React
 - 🌱 I’m currently learning lots more JavaScript, React and Gatsby.
-- 💞️ I’m looking to collaborate on a simple project to gain experience pair programming
 - 📫 Reach me on here or https://www.linkedin.com/in/freyapearse/

 <!---